nextguys/lively-next-relaunch/explanation/morphic.md

 });

 ```
-As you can see, the `component()` function is invoked similarily to the already introduced `morph()` function.
+As you can see, the `component()` function is invoked similarly to the already introduced `morph()` function.
 We are passing properties and recursively define submorphs in the same manner down the line.
 Just as in `morph()` if a property is not mentioned it is assumed to take on its default value.
 We refer to this object as a *spec*.

 > ⚠️ **Warning**
 > It is important that the names of each morph in a component are unique!
 If no name is specified,
 > the system may provide an auto generated one.
-In the future we are experimenting with implementations
+In the future we want to experiment with implementations
-> where we only require for siblings to have unique names, but for now it is imperative a morph name
+> where we only require for siblings to have unique names, but for now it is imperative that a morph name
 > is unique within the entire component definition.
 Unique names are also important for attaching behavior
-> to elements once we introduce the viewmodels.
+> to elements once we introduce `ViewModel`s later on.

 We can now instantiate the `Die` component with the help of the `part()` function: